There’s an annoying myth floating around that working from home is easy.

 30 Days or Less to Virtual Assistant Success: A 30-day success course by mastermind Gina Horkey designed to get you from zero to VA hero in 30 days or less.
 It’s packed full of resources (including marketing help) to help you start a business as a virtual assistant.
 The best part is the super-supportive private Facebook group for students.
 You won’t be alone as you work through this course.

 P.S. — Some of our students have actually added proofreading work as a service to their VA businesses.
 Keep this in mind if you have completed one of our proofreading courses and are looking to find a proofreading job — the two fit well together.
-Need proof that people actually virtual assistants?
+Need proof that people actually have virtual assistants?
 See this post about how I have NINE virtual assistants working on my blog!
 And for even MORE info, check out Gina’s FREE resource of 150+ virtual assistant services you can offer.

 How to Become a Virtual Assistant — Another great course (in eBook format) by Lisa Taliga with excellent resources and a heavy emphasis on marketing and building a client base.
 It includes lots of useful free bonuses to help you start a virtual assisting business as a full-time job or side hustle.